carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 ~~~
 collections:
-    posts:
+    blogposts:
         output: true
 ~~~
 {: .language-yaml }

-The `posts:` line says that our site includes this collection of files, and `output: true` tells Jekyll to create a rendered HTML page from the content of each of these files.
+The `blogposts:` line says that our site includes this collection of files, and `output: true` tells Jekyll to create a rendered HTML page from the content of each of these files.